nodejs/node-addon-api/doc/async_worker_variants.md

 ## Example

-The code below shows a basic example of the `Napi::AsyncProgressQueueWorker` implementation:
+The code below show an example of the `Napi::AsyncProgressQueueWorker` implementation, but also demonsrates how to use multiple `Napi::Function`'s if you wish to provide multiple callback functions for more object oriented code:

 ```cpp
 #include <napi.h>